mdshoeb2050/JS-A2Z-Series/JS_by_CN/Module-2/topics.md

 ### Detailed topics what i have studied

 - Function
-- Variable length Arguments (less argument - NaN More arguments - print result & Ignore )
+- Variable length Arguments (less argument - NaN,
+   More arguments - print result & Ignore )
 - Function Hoisting  (move fun declaration on the top of program)
-- Function and Scope ( A particula are where it has full access over its elements )
+- Function and Scope ( A particular area where it has full access over its elements )
 - Function within Function ( Recursion ,Nested fun)
 - Function Expression ( storing fun res into a variable)
 - Function Declaration vs Exprerssions ( fun Exp doesn't support Hoisting concept & widely used)